From Static Designs to Dynamic Experiences

 if (typeof payload === 'string') {Step-by-Step: Creating an Extension from Scratch

-Follow this guide to implement the A2UI extension yourself.
-Each step builds upon the previous one.
+Follow this guide to build the A2UI extension yourself.
+Each step builds on the last.

 Step 1: Create the Extension Skeleton